MaximeB5/Blackjack/README.md

   - TESTS :

-			-	Unit tests to do : GameBoard (ONGOING).
+			-	Unit tests to do : GameBoard (ONGOING) if possible.
-			-	Test the new constructors of HumanPlayer with unsigned int coinsAtStart
-			-	Test HumanPlayer::getHandValue
-			-	Test the Play() method of HumanPlayer, CasinoDealer and GameBoard
 			-	ONGOING ISSUES : None.